UkCoder165/gymflex/README.md

           The font used throughout the website is Roboto, with Sans-serif as a secondary font in case Roboto fails to load.

    - #### Imagery
-          All of the royalty-free images used for the Gymflex website were obtained from unsplash.com and converted to webp images through freeconvert.com.
+          All of the royalty-free images used for the Gymflex website were obtained from unsplash.com and converted to webp images through freeconvert.com

- -  ### Wireframes

  - ### Features